 The Role of Website and Digital Marketing

 What’s interesting and horrifying is that most “marketing agencies” are really nothing more than an evolved website company.
 There was, and still is, a need for websites and many “agencies” got into providing tactical marketing services.
 However, making a website does not qualify anyone as a “marketer” and certainly not knowledgeable of Internet marketing strategies.
-As an aside, even now, website complexity is making that art more a dominion of technical marketers than graphic designers.
+As an aside, even now, website complexity is turning that art into the dominion of technical marketers rather than graphic designers.

 Marketing involves conversion and most involved in website design really concentrate on presentation.
 Their goal is making it functional and look good.
 It isn’t bad to look attractive, but do not be confused, that isn’t marketing.
 To top it off, even though digital marketing has been around for years, expertise in digital marketing is not widespread.
 And for most businesses, marketing tactics are execution and dissociated for strategy.